cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Security Properties {#properties}

-The security properties of an OPRF protocol with functionality y = F(k, x, t) include those of a standard PRF.
+The security properties of a POPRF protocol with functionality y = F(k, x, t) include those of a standard PRF.
 Specifically:

 - Pseudorandomness: F is pseudorandom if the output y = F(k, x, t) on any